Online Learning Consortium Quality Scorecard

 - Evaluation and Assessment

 The San José State University School of Information uses this tool to evaluate and continuously improve the quality of our program.
-Each year school administrators evaluate the school’s program compliance with each quality indicator and assigns one of the following scores:
+Every two years school administrators evaluate the school’s program compliance with each quality indicator and assigns one of the following scores:

 They write the rationale and provide evidence to support the scores for each of the 75 quality indicators.
 See the Table of Contents below for links to details.

 Completing the scorecard analysis provides a quantifiable indication of the quality of the SJSU iSchool program as measured by a recognized third-party benchmarking tool.
 In addition, this process continues to provide valuable direction for strategic planning and improvement.
 The latest review was conducted in summer 2019.

 Also, see information about the school’s OLC (formerly called Sloan-C) 2013 Effective Practice Award for use of the Quality Scorecard.

 - [IS#1] The institution has a governance structure to enable clear, effective, and comprehensive decision making related to online education.

 - [IS#2] The institution has policy and guidelines that confirm a student who registers in an online course or program is the same student who participates in and completes the course or program and receives academic credit.
 This is done by verifying the identity of a student by using methods such as (a) a secure login and passcode, (b) proctored examinations, or © other technologies and practices that are effective in verifying student identity.

 - [IS#3] The institution has a policy for intellectual property of course materials; it specifically addresses online course materials and is publicly visible online.

 - [IS#4] The institution has defined the strategic value of online learning to its enterprise and stakeholders.